Selena Gomez-Benny Blanco relationship timeline and all the ex-boyfriends she has dated

 She might be captivating her fans with “Single Soon”, but on the personal front, Selena Gomez confirmed she is dating record producer Benny Blanco.
 The singer and songwriter has known Blanco for a long time, and the two have collaborated on several occasions to produce hit tracks.
-We look at her relationship timeline with Blanco and all the ex-boyfriends she has had in her life.
+We look at Selena Gomez’s relationship timeline with current confirmed boyfriend Blanco and all of her past relationships she’s ever had.

 On 4 December, Instagram account @popfactions posted about Gomez’s rumoured relationship with Blanco and even shared screenshots showing the two following each other on social media, along with Gomez’s mother following him.
 Days later, on 7 December, the “Undercover” singer commented “Facts” and confirmed her relationship.